psu13/mutable-states/content/Ten Places to Eat in Pittsburgh, 2013.md

 	They've done steak tartare a few different ways.
 Always a winner.

-	Finally, almost every time I go Justin is blasting _Talking Heads_ over the sound system.
+	Finally, almost every time I go the place is blasting <a href="https://itunes.apple.com/us/album/stop-making-sense-special/id290073030">_Talking Heads_</a> over the sound system.
 So what more do you need?

 2. **Legume**